Ingress NGINX Is Retiring

 Note

-This PoC was conducted on December 5, 2025.
+This PoC was conducted on December 5, 2025, on an ARM64 (Apple Silicon) cluster.
 Results may differ as each implementation has been updated since then.
 We recommend re-validating with the latest versions before adoption.

 References

-- yozm.wishket.com article: PoC of 7 Kubernetes Gateway Implementations — Full context including background and concepts
+- yozm.wishket.com: PoC of 7 Kubernetes Gateway Implementations — Full context including background and concepts

-- GitHub: gateway-PoC — 17-test automation script and detailed results
+- GitHub: gateway-PoC — 17-test automation scripts and detailed results